top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 It is worth mentioning that our main task will be to improve the color correction.
 But many groups have declared us to be the experts for line detection.
 So we'll include that in our document as well even though we don't plan to change anything in that line detection algorithm.
 #### Color correction

-To ensure to have the best line detection possible the system uses a so called Anit-Instagram algorithm.
+To ensure to have the best line detection possible the system uses a so called Anti-Instagram algorithm.
 This algorithm determines a color transformation such that the input for the line detector has no color variation.
 This is important because based on color the Duckiebot knows whether it is a middle, a side or a stopping line.
 The algorithm tries to minimize the influence of external illumination variation (scattered sunlight, different colors of light sources, ...).

 ##### Online Calculation
 Our task is to improve the color correction algorithm.
 Our algortihm should run in parallel to the whole system.
 So there will be no more "start" button as there was in the older system.
 Approximately every 10 seconds a new color transformation should be calculated.
 The interval time still should be determined but it will be definitively in order of 10 seconds.
 This is because the calculation needs more than 1.5 seconds on the Raspberry Pi.
 It has to be investigated whether a proper parallelization can be achieved such that no other process is disturbed through this computationally expensive process.